VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ### Building docker images

 Run `make package-vmagent`.
 It builds `victoriametrics/vmagent:<PKG_TAG>` docker image locally.
-`<PKG_TAG>` is auto-generated image tag, which depends on source code in the repository.
+`<PKG_TAG>` is an auto-generated image tag, which depends on source code in the repository.
 The `<PKG_TAG>` may be manually set via `PKG_TAG=foobar make package-vmagent`.

 The base docker image is [alpine](https://hub.docker.com/_/alpine) but it is possible to use any other base image